Consensus Monte Carlo for Random Subsets using Shared Anchors: Acknowledgment

 \section{Acknowledgment}

-The authors express thanks to Andres Christen (CIMAT, Guanajuato, Mexico) for first suggesting the use of anchor points for CMC with random subsets.
+The authors express thanks to Andres Christen (CIMAT, Guanajuato, Mexico) for first suggesting the use of anchor points for CMC with random subsets and to David Jones (Texas A\&M) for useful discussion on case studies.
 PM and YJ are partly supported by NIH R01 CA132897.